-Check Your Progress Fil l in the blanks: 1.
-Management is like any other art.
-2. Management and administration are at times utilised in an manner; nevertheless, they are two distinct levels of the organisation.
-3. takes care of the requirements of the organisation at various parts in the enterprise.
-4. Management minimisesdisputes and contributes to sound industrial relations in an undertaking.
+Check Your Progress Fill in the blanks: 1.
+Management is \\\\\\ like any other art.
+2. Management and administration are at times utilised in an \\\\\\manner; nevertheless, they are two distinct levels of the organisation.
+3. \\\\\\takes care of the requirements of the organisation at various parts in the enterprise.
+4. Management minimises

-- Management is the act or function of putting into practice the policies and plans decided upon by the administration. - To achieve goals, managers put the scarce organisational resources physical, financial, material and human - to best use.
+- Management is the act or function of putting into practice the policies and plans decided upon by the administration. - To achieve goals, managers put the scarce organisational resources physical, financial, material and human to best use.
 Managerial effort is always goal-oriented. - Without management, an organisation is merely a collection of men, machines, money and material. - There has been a controversy over the meaning of the terms 'management' and 'administration'. - Administration makes the important decisions of an enterprise in its entirety, whereas management makes the decisions within the confines of the framework, which is set up by the administration. - Administrators are mainly found in government, military, religious and educational organisations.
 Management, on the other hand, is used by business enterprises. - Managers fruitfully combine their scientific knowledge with artistic skills in order to emerge as the "winners" in a competitive environment.
 Thus management is considered as both science and an art.